-Collaboration can help facilitate investments for innovative products and reduce the risk of innovation.
-Several proposals for incorporation have already been proposed for solutions that could enable a systematic vision and the creation of an updated knowledge bank.
-If organized it is possible that the Israeli footwear manufacturing industry will see signs of innovation that will lead to a competitive advantage in the local and global markets in the future.

-"We will have innovation if we introduce it - we should be the initiators" (small manufacturer)
+"We will have innovation if we introduce it.
+We should be the initiators." (small manufacturer)

 Project Outputs

-The Israeli footwear industry was used during this research as a case study.
-It is possible that some of the insights that emerged from the research and the principles of the proposition that will be reviewed in this chapter may indicate possible solutions for additional production industries.

-The development of the solution following the preliminary research had two outcomes, one is the design of a product and its manufacturing process, and the other is a derivative of the former, a technological digital casing (platform) that places the small manufacturers as its user.
+Insights from the research on the case study of Israel footwear manufacturing, and principles of the proposition reviewed in this chapter indicate possible solutions for this and other industries.
+The preliminary research yielded two outcomes.
+One is the design of a product and its manufacturing process.
+The second, a derivative of the first, is a technological digital casing (platform) to be used by small manufacturers.

 Product design and manufacturing process

-First, a product and its production process were designed in a co-creation process with a local manufacturer.
-The researcher served as a knowledge integrator (KI), mediating knowledge on market trends, consumers and advanced production technologies.
-The researcher's early acquaintance with the manufacturer's process of production and familiarity with the trends enabled the beginning of the co-creation process between the researcher and the manufacturer.

-The process of designing the product and its process allowed mapping and pointed put issues for the proposed casing solution under three challenges identified during the preliminary research.
+First, a product and its production process were co-designed by a local manufacturer and the researcher, who served as a knowledge integrator (KI), mediating knowledge on market trends, consumers, and advanced production technologies.
+This allowed mapping and indicated issues for the proposed casing solution under three challenges identified in the preliminary research.

-The research question was sharpened: "How can we preserve the existing knowledge in the Israeli industry, by leveraging (1) it into a sustainable (2) and to a competitive economic practice?
-(3)?"
+The research question was refined to the following: How can we preserve existing knowledge in the Israeli footwear industry, by leveraging it into a sustainable and competitive economic practice?

-The following are the challenges in response to the research question:
+The following specify the terms for challenges in the research question:

-1. "Preserving the existing knowledge by leveraging" - a mixture of existing knowledge with new disciplines.
+1. "Preserve existing knowledge by leveraging" - a mixture of existing knowledge with new disciplines.

-2. "Sustainable" - beneficial for the producer, the consumer and the environment (social and ecological).
+2. "Sustainable" - beneficial for the producer, consumer and the social and ecological environment.

-3. "Competitive economic practice" - the construction of new knowledge that will enable the creation of a competitive advantage, differentiation and added value to the consumer.
+3. "Competitive economic practice" - creation of knowledge enabling creation of a competitive advantage, differentiation, and added value to the consumer.

-The synthesis of trend research (consumer, production and distribution technologies) has led to the selection of a triple bottom line business strategy to lead to sustainable innovation.
+The synthesis of research on consumer, production, and distribution technology trends led to the selection of a triple bottom line business strategy for sustainable innovation.

-The trends on which the business strategy is based:

-Consumer trends - The rise of online consumption in recent years has led to a change in consumer expectations from service providers and products.
-This change leads to increased consumer power and the growth of multiple niche markets.
-Consumers are expressing a growing desire to be involved in the process of product design and its adaptation to them and their lifestyle.
-An example of this trend in the world of fashion and footwear is the steep drop in sales of tailored segments and the growth of a new segment Athleisure, which indicates a transition to a leisurely and sportive lifestyle.
+Consumer trends - The rise of online consumption changed consumer expectations of service providers and products.
+Consumer power increased.
+Niche markets expanded.
+Consumers express a growing desire to be involved in product design and its adaptation to their lifestyle.
+An example of this trend in footwear is the steep drop in sales of tailored products and growth of a new segment, Athleisure, indicating a leisurely and sportive lifestyle.

-Production and distribution trends - technologies that enable lean production, such as Additive Manufacturing, are ripe and enable a return to small, fast local production in the vicinity of customers, alongside the possibility of producing personal products.

-This trend is supported by the accessibility and growth of smartphone technologies and applications that assist in the collection, transfer, and analysis of consumer physiological data.
-These trends change the value chain of products and the need to mediate between the producer and the customer and the inventory costs resulting from forecasting and purchasing.
+Production and distribution trends – New technologies enable lean production, such as Additive Manufacturing, and enable small-scale, rapid, local production and personalized products.
+For example, smartphone applications assist in the collection, transfer, and analysis of consumer physiological data.
+These trends change the value chain of products, and the need to mediate between producer and customer.
+Inventory costs related to forecasting and purchasing are reduced.